JhoselinRam/scigrapher/README.md

 * `options` is an object containing the following properties:
   * `x` : a string representig the `x` axis units:
   * `y` : a string representig the `y` axis units:
-* `callback` is a callback function that is run after the axis units are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.
+* `callback` is a function that is run after the axis units are set but before the next render, this callback accepts an optional argument that represents the graph object from which the method is called upon.

 *Returns:*